RobRR/shamrock-rovers-v-derry-city-prediction/README.md

 | **Draw** | 3.31 | 30.21% | 3.30 | 30.30% |
 | **Total book** | — | **100%** | — | **109.67%** |

-At the time of writing, Paddy Power’s total book stood at 109.67%, meaning they had built a sizeable overround of 9.67% into this specific market.
-Efficiently-priced markets with heavy overrounds are mathematically impossible to beat over the long term.
+At the time of writing, Paddy Power’s total book stood at 109.67%, meaning they had built a sizeable margin of 9.67% into this specific market.
+Efficiently priced markets with heavy overrounds are mathematically impossible to beat over the long term.
 Consequently, there is no positive expected value (+EV) across any of the three 1X2 outcomes.

 For a bet to have +EV, the bookmaker's odds must be higher than the model's fair odds.
 In this specific scenario, every single market price is lower than the model's calculated fair price.

 Because the bookmaker's odds are below the Dixon-Coles projections across the board, Paddy Power has once more completely eliminated the value across the entire 1X2 market.

 Regarding the draw odds, while a market price of 3.30 is as good as identical to the ‘fair’ price of 3.31, it is still mathematically lower.
 By definition, a price below the model's ‘fair’ estimation still yields a negative expected value.